-To-Do is where I write my to-dos for the day, which includes blog work, cleaning, phone calls, etc.
+- To-Do: where I write my to-dos for the day, which includes blog work, cleaning, phone calls, etc.

-Caleb is where I record my son's nap times and what he eats for dinner.
+- Caleb: where I record my son's nap times and what he eats for dinner.

-Activities is where I write down the things I want to do with my daughter during the day.
+- Activities: where I write down the things I want to do with my daughter during the day.
 These could include letter practice in her workbook, writing her name, crafts, painting, art projects, outside time, etc. I'm trying to do more academic activities with her.

 Each day, I also try to do a drawing or some hand-lettering.
 I place stickers or washi tape whenever I can/feel like it/have time.
 During Advent, I was writing a bible quote in calligraphy or hand-lettering each day.